How Parents Can Slip into Narcissism And Not Know It

 “If you loved me, you wouldn’t act this way” or “I do so much for you, and this is how you repay me?”
 These comments may slip out without thought, but they can manipulate a child’s sense of loyalty and love.
 It’s a form of control that creates insecurity and can lead to a fear of disappointing the parent at all costs.

-Why It Happens: Parents sometimes lean on guilt to influence behavior because it’s effective in the short term, and it’s instinctive to expect respect and reciprocation.
+Why It Happens: Parents sometimes use guilt to influence behavior because it’s effective in the short term and instinctive to expect respect and reciprocation.

 What to Try Instead: When things go sideways, use clear and direct language about the behavior, not the emotional “debt” the child supposedly owes.
 For example, “I’d really appreciate it if you could help me with this task – it’s been a tough day.”
 This sets healthy boundaries while teaching empathy, not obligation.